 Horse Nutrition for Shedding Season

 Put away the lip balm, be prepared to have the hair fly, and get ready for some shedding horses.
 A certain amount of elbow grease is needed to survive shedding season, and you also have the opportunity to take advantage of the best horse nutrition for shedding.
 Poor nutrition affects the entire horse and can manifest as a dull coat, shedding, and growth issues.
-Boost the hair flying with a balanced diet to promote healthy hair growth.
+Boost shedding with a balanced diet to promote skin and coat health.

 Table of Contents